Kristina01111000/Drws_site/README.md

 yang% = 100% * YangOfElement/RawElement

-- Add the new lessons to the site with links
-- Match the titles to the patreon
-  	- 7
- 	- 8
-    	- 9

 - Add the new license key for peepso -> he still needs to do this
--

 - fix the constant contact website email address thing